statirjs/page/content/page/contributing_guide.md

 1. no dots

-2. numeric/dots lists items starts from lower case
+2. numeric/dots list items start from lower case

-3. new lines starts from upper case
+3. new lines start from upper case

 4. use article titles